jessicalam/scheduler_wk3/README.md

 A program to help schedule appointments for service providers.

-##Week 3 Project
+## Week 3 Project
-###GOALS:
+### GOALS:
 - fix the small things
-   - small functions and print functions listed below -implement avalibility block in both files.
+   - small functions and print functions listed below
+- implement avalibility block in both files.
    - models need a class
    - Matt will work on this
--put in 2 tests
+- put in 2 tests
--small UI improvements
+- small UI improvements
--make it so the program doesn't crash if there is no data
+- make it so the program doesn't crash if there is no data
     - Jessica will work on this

-##Files Review
+## Files Review
 scheduler.rb
 10/10
 - very easy to understand. no improvements needed so far yet